Danone: Danone Institutes around the world

-By 2007, Danone had set up 18 institutes in countries around the world to develop programs that address local public health issues.
+By 2007 Danone had set up 18 institutes in countries around the world to develop programs that address local public health issues.
 The institutes are located in Belgium, Canada, China, the Czech Republic, France, Germany, Indonesia, Israel, Italy, Japan, Mexico, Poland, Russia, Spain, the United States, and Turkey.

 They operate under the aegis of the Danone Institute International.
 The Danone Institute International is responsible for steering the network, and encouraging a continual exchange between the various countries.

-Today, more than 200 experts in diet and nutrition are involved in this international network.
+Since 2018 more than 200 experts in diet and nutrition are involved in this international network.

 Each institute is composed of a board of directors and a scientific council.
 Each board includes 8 members.
 The board members are responsible for setting the strategic direction and budget for the organization.
 The scientific council that is composed of from 6 to 10 members, takes future programmatic decisions.

 The institutes develop educational programs in their countries to deal with local health and nutrition issues.
-Each institute therefore develops its own program in order to be relevant in their environment.
+Each institute therefore develops its own program to be relevant in their environment.
 For instance, the Czech Danone Institute provides a fund to support research, development and education in nutrition, and scholarships abroad.

 Each local Danone Institute develops specific programs including: